Another Side of Vince Dooley

 I brought home an image of Dooley, the father, and his best team ever — his family.
 It may not be on my bulletin board, but it’s the Dooley picture I’ll always keep.

-The column originally appeared in a 1980s edition of the Athens Daily News in Athens, Georgia.
+This column originally appeared in a 1980s edition of the Athens Daily News in Athens, Georgia.
 I was an editorial page columnist for that publication for six years.
-No reprints without permission of the author.